-Share information on local democracy and decentralization throughout the world and evaluate the progress and setbacks;
+- Share information on local democracy and decentralization throughout the world and evaluate the progress and setbacks.

-Raise the international profile of UCLG members and contribute their perspective to global debates;
+- Raise the international profile of UCLG members and contribute their perspective to global debates.

-On this website, you can access our flagship GOLD reports on local democracy and decentralization, as well as news stories related to local governance, country profiles summarizing the situation of local governments in over 70 countries, statistical information on local governments, and a comprehensive digital library with all the Observatory's publications.
+On this website, you can access our flagship GOLD reports on local democracy and decentralization, as well as news stories related to local governance, country profiles summarizing the situation of local governments in over 70 countries, statistical information on local governments and a comprehensive digital library with all the Observatory's publications.

 The GOLD Reports

-Consistent with the overarching strategy of UCLG, the Observatory is now committed to the processes of monitoring and reporting on the implementation of the SDGs, the 2030 Agenda and the other major global agendas.
-GOLD has already presented its first Report on the Localization of the SDGs at the United Nations' High-Level Political Forum on Sustainable Development, in July 2017.
-It is also collaborating with UN-Habitat and UNDP to manage the LocalizingtheSDGs.org online platform, a unique hub to collect, share and voice the practices and experiences of local governments involved, hands on, in the implementation of the SDGs for the empowerment and development of their territories and communities.
+Consistent with the overarching strategy of UCLG, GOLD is committed to the processes of monitoring and reporting on the implementation of the SDGs, the 2030 Agenda and the other major global agendas.
+GOLD has already presented three reports called ‘Towards the localization of the SDGs’ at the United Nations' High-Level Political Forum on Sustainable Development that takes place yearly in New York.